 - View archived content (in the navigation to the left)

-Please direct questions and comments to the Forum Editor at email@example.com.
+Please direct questions and comments to the Editor at email@example.com.

-The Religion & Culture Forum is edited by Joel A. Brown, Divinity School PhD student in Religions in America.
+Most recently, the Religion & Culture Forum was edited by Joel A. Brown, Divinity School PhD student in Religions in America.
 Emily D. Crews, Divinity School PhD candidate in the History of Religions, was the previous editor.